Myth #1: I have a “bad back”, and it will never get better.

 I think that January is a great time for changing health behaviors, as is February, March, and even September.
 Why not?
 When you’re ready to change, you’re ready, regardless of what the calendar says.
 And if January 1 spurs change, that’s fabulous.
 The real question is not what day is it, but are you ready for change, and why is changing important to you?
 Learning about the stages of behavior change can be helpful in developing strategies that will make achieving your health goals more successful. (more…)

-Each New Year, many of us begins the year by making health resolutions, often casting them aside by February.
-This year, consider a different approach by creating your own Personal Wellness Vision.
+Every January, many of us begin the new year by making health resolutions, often casting them aside by February.
+This year, consider a different approach and begin by creating your own Personal Wellness Vision.

 The Wellness Vision (and wellness coaching) is based on behavioral psychology, behavior change theory, and takes a long-term, comprehensive, and pragmatic approach.
-Follow these steps to create your very own customized Personal Wellness Vision, Three-Month Goals and Weekly Goals to maximize your chances for success in 2017. (more…)
+Follow these steps to create your very own customized personal wellness vision, three-month goals, and weekly goals to maximize your chances for success in the new year. (more…)

 You have brains in your head.